jaymzh/oss-stats/README.md

 ### Custom Configuration File

-You can create your own configuration file and use it with the `--config` option:
+You can create your own configuration file and use it with the `--config` option.
+Several example configuration files are provided in the `examples/` directory:

+- `examples/minimal_config.yml` - Minimal configuration with basic settings
+- `examples/basic_config.yml` - Standard single-organization configuration
+- `examples/multi_org_config.yml` - Advanced multi-organization setup

+Here's a basic example:

 ```yaml
 # custom_config.yml